awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 1. Associate the option group with the DB instance\.

-After you add the NNE option, as soon as the option group is active, NNE is active\.
+When the option group is active, NNE is active\.

 **To add the NNE option to a DB instance**